cgpalmer/ms4/README.md

 #### Javascript
-My javascript has been checked at https://jshint.com/ There are no issues with my JS.
+My javascript has been checked at https://jshint.com/ There are a couple of unused variables which are actually functions but if you remove that from JSHint configure, there are no errors.

 ### Cross browser test